-Record Grand Slam champion Roger Federer downs Wimbledon champion Andy Murray in three hours 20 minutes to set up an Australian Open semi-final with Rafael Nadal.
+Grand Slam champion downs Wimbledon champion in 3 hours 20 minutes to set up an Australian Open semi-final with Nadal

 MELBOURNE: Roger Federer fought back from a mid-match stumble against Andy Murray Wednesday to set up a classic Australian Open semi-final with Rafael Nadal, as women's champion Victoria Azarenka became the latest star to fall.

 After Nadal battled through an unexpectedly tough quarter-final with Bulgaria's Grigor Dimitrov, Federer showed both his vintage best and his fallibility in beating Murray 6-3, 6-4, 6-7 (6/8), 6-3.

 Federer largely dominated the match and had two match points in a third-set tiebreaker, only for Murray to fight back and take the quarter-final into a fourth set.

 Roger Federer of Switzerland celebrates his win over Andy Murray of Britain during their men's singles match on day ten of the 2014 Australian Open tennis tournament in Melbourne on Wednesday.
 Pic/AFP